ni-c/heimcontrol.js/README.md

 CONF_SWAPSIZE=200
 ````

-and reboot your Raspberry PI.
+And reboot your Raspberry PI.

 ````bash
 sudo reboot